Club of Mozambique:

 Widening the website reach

 As per the Google analytics of the old website, there was a stark contrast between the time spent on the homepage versus the inner pages.
-The new website aims to offer “better organised and wider coverage of news” as well as “much more for everyone”, The design aimed to create an infinite loop of surfing experience for the user by introducing widgets, which help connect relevant sections with each other.
+Since the new website was to evolve into not just “better organised and wider coverage of news” but “much more for everyone”, discovery and continuity was critical.
+Rehani says, “Various sitemap approaches allowed us to figure relevant connections which could induce an infinite loop of surfing experience for the user.
+It tracks back to the very reason why the internet is called the web!”
+This was achieved by introducing widgets on the right side column, which are smaller boxes, also colored, which help connect relevant sections with each other.
 Someone from BUSINESS can connect to INVESTMENTS and to the DIRECTORY.

 What the website achieves